almondp040/Advanced-JS-Practice/Scopes and Closures/notes.md

     - Allows us to create essentially private variables!
     - Forces people to actually use the function, and does not allow us to access the count variable, useful to protect variables

+- Closures Factory Functions
+    - Making functions out of functions, which returns certain items
+    - Think of promise chaining but just with functions.
+        - See the Unique ID function